jluscher/Pi-Pico-Forth/README.md

 Port(s) of Forth (simple) written in C.  Originally written by C.H.Ting, <-- Thank You!!

-The "Original" is C.H.Ting's ceForth is to the best of my understanding the original file.
+The "csForth as I found it" is C.H.Ting's ceForth is to the best of my understanding the original file.
 Note: it has problems.
-It is included for completeness.
+It is included with the Documents for completeness.

 The Directory "Baseline Code" is my manipulation of the original to get it working in a CYG-WIN compilation.